bmlindor/ttv_ss/AAREADME.md

 7).
 Figure out whether the Earth-Moon barycenter offset causes bias in measurements and if so, why.
 6).
 Add in 4th planet.
 Fit for best params [ x ]
 6a).
-Search for second peak in likelihood profile to fit. [  ] 5).
+Search for second peak in likelihood profile to fit. [ x ] 5).
 Analyze chain results: trace plots, uncertainties, etc.
 5a).
 See how many observations would be needed (minimum number of years required). [ x ] 5b).
 See what the necessary precision would be (vary noise added to simulations). [ x ]